Tony Butler (footballer)

 Philip Anthony Butler (born 28 September 1972) is an English former footballer.
 A defender, he made 468 league appearances in a 15-year career in the English Football League.

 He began his career at Gillingham in 1991, helping the club to win promotion out of the Third Division in 1995–96.
-He was sold to Blackpool in August 1996 for £225,000, before he was moved on to Port Vale for a £115,000 fee in March 1999.
+He was sold to Blackpool in August 1996 for £225,000 before he was moved on to Port Vale for a £115,000 fee in March 1999.
 He then joined West Bromwich Albion in March 2000 for £140,000, and helped the "Baggies" to promotion out of the First Division in 2001–02.
-Following this he was allowed to sign with Bristol City, and he helped his new side to the League Trophy in 2003.
+Following this, he was allowed to sign with Bristol City, and he helped his new side to the Football League Trophy in 2003.
 He returned to Blackpool in February 2005, before he signed with Conference club Forest Green Rovers in July 2006.
-He was loaned out to Newport County, before he joined Hinckley United in February 2007.
+He was loaned out to Newport County before he joined Hinckley United in February 2007.
 He switched to Alfreton Town in November 2007.

 Career

 Gillingham

-As a child Butler moved to Redcar with his family – his father was a bank manager – and attended Ryehills School.
+As a child, Butler moved to Redcar with his family – his father was a bank manager – and attended Ryehills School.
 He started his professional career at Gillingham in 1991–92, who were then a Fourth Division under the management of Damien Richardson.
 They finished second-from-bottom in the English Football League in 1992–93 under Glenn Roeder, avoiding relegation because they finished just four points ahead of Halifax Town.
 They finished 16th in 1993–94 under Mike Flanagan, before dropping to 19th in 1994–95.
 Butler played 42 games in 1995–96, as new boss Tony Pulis led the Priestfield Stadium club to promotion out of the Third Division (fourth tier) in second place.
 He made 179 appearances for the "Gills" in league and cup competitions, scoring seven goals.